vinob09/mythic-stays/README.md

 * [Backend Details](#backend-details)

 ## Introduction
-Mythic Stays is a school project meant to mimic the functionalities of AirBnB.
+Mythic Stays is a school project meant to mimic the functionalities of that shall not be named.
 The project focuses on delivering a seamless user experience with a robust design that is intuitive and responsive.
 This project highlights full-stack development, utilizing modern web technologies and frameworks.

 ## Features
 * User authentication and authorization